activeviam/mac/documentation/data_model.md

 A chunk may be attributed to multiple fields in the case of chunks of an index over multiple fields of a store for example.

+## Chunks

+This dimension contains various hierarchies related to the monitored chunks.

+For detailed analyses, its hierarchies give access to monitoring data at the finest granularity, the chunks being the grain of MAC's internal base store.

+### ChunkId

+The internal ID that identifies the chunk.

+### Class

+The java class used by the chunk.

+This can be useful to check whether or not chunk compression is used by looking for classes using some sort of compression on their data.

+### DicoID

+If relevant, the ID of the parent dictionary the chunks are attributed to.

+### IndexID

+If relevant, the ID of the parent index the chunks are attributed to.

+### ReferenceID

+If relevant, the ID of the parent reference the chunks are attributed to.

+### ParentID

+An ID internal to MAC that identifies the parent structure owning the chunk (can be a dictionary, an index or a reference).

+### Type

+The type of the structure owning the chunk.
+Can be one of:
+* DICTIONARY
+* RECORDS
+* INDEX
+* VECTOR_BLOCK
+* REFERENCE
+* AGGREGATE_STORE
+* POINT_INDEX
+* POINT_MAPPING

+This hierarchy categorizes chunks in a way similar to the *Component* hierarchy, but its members designate lower-level structures than the *Component* hierarchy.
+For example, an *INDEX* **component** may have chunks of **type** *INDEX* and *DICTIONARY*.

 ## Indices